nearai/aitp/website/docs/capabilities/aitp-03-data-request/schema-reference.md

 3. Fields with type `number` should contain numeric values
 4. Fields with type `tel` should contain a valid phone number format
 5. Fields with type `select` should have a value from the provided options

+## Encryption with ECIES-secp256k1

+For sensitive data, AITP supports field-level encryption using ECIES (Elliptic Curve Integrated Encryption Scheme) with the secp256k1 curve, the same cryptographic curve used in Bitcoin and many other cryptocurrencies.

+### Encryption Workflow

+1. An agent sends a data request to a user or another agent, specifying:
+   - Which fields require encryption by including an `encryption` object
+   - The agent's public key in the field's `encryption.publicKey`

+2. When responding with sensitive information, the data provider:
+   - Encrypts the required fields using ECIES-secp256k1 with the provided public key
+   - Includes the encryption metadata in the response for each encrypted field

+3. When the requesting agent receives the encrypted data, they:
+   - Identify encrypted fields by the presence of the `encryption` object
+   - Use their private key and the provided encryption metadata to decrypt the values
+   - Process the decrypted information as needed

+### How ECIES-secp256k1 Works

+1. The data provider (the one encrypting the value) generates an ephemeral key pair
+2. The provider derives a shared secret using ECDH with the recipient's public key
+3. A symmetric key is derived from the shared secret
+4. The value is encrypted with this symmetric key
+5. The resulting ciphertext, ephemeral public key, and MAC are included in the response

+### Implementation Details

+For a complete implementation guide with code examples, see the [Implementation Guide](implementation-guide.md).

 ## Schema Versioning